lorien/grab/docs2/source/index.rst

 API Reference
 -------------

-Using API Reference you can get ideas about what modules, classes, methods exists, what they do, what returns, what parameters accepts.
+Using the API Reference you can get an overview of what modules, classes, and methods exist, what they do, what they return, and what parameters they accept.

 Base Grab Interface
 ~~~~~~~~~~~~~~~~~~~